IVF and The IVF Process

 Step 4: The sperm

-If you’re a couple planning on using fresh sperm, the male will produce a sample the morning of the egg retrieval.
+If you’re a couple planning on using fresh sperm, one person will produce a sample the morning of the egg retrieval.
 If you are using frozen or donor sperm our scientists will have it ready in the lab.

 We grade the sperm using four different levels of quality.
 The laboratory will prepare the samples to collect the most viable sperm from the sample for combining with your eggs, all so our scientists can spot the best sperm under powerful microscopes.
 We take great care in preparing the sperm prior to introduction to the eggs with multiple methods at our disposals tailored to each patients sample.
 The ideal sperm is not too fat or too thin, with a tail that’s not too long or too short and is referred to as having normal morphology (shape/structure).
 Being able to identify morphologically normal sperm is a skill that our scientists develop over many years, with constant fine tuning, to select the ideal sperm for every egg.
 Once the sample is prepared we have it ready and we have it ready and waiting in the lab for the next step We then introduce the prepared sperm to the eggs collected in your egg pick up.